Hamido85/Taxi-Demand-Prediction/README.md

 ## 4.2 Mering the aggregated taxi data with weathers and holidays

  * In this [notebook](/Merging_taxi_weather/Merging_and_EDA.ipynb), I have merged the Taxi data with weather data and holiday.
 I also performed some EDA analysis.

+## 4.3 Exploratory data analysis using Tableau

+ Now is time to explore the data further by creating some self-explanatory graphs.The goal is to understand how different weather conditions affect the pick-up trips.
+ Also to analyze the pick-up trends over different periods of time to look for patterns.

+### 4.3.1 Scatter Plots
+ Below is a scatter plot to visulize the correlation between pick-up trips and temperature. from the chart, we can understand that taxi pick-up count increase when the temperature is moderate and it decreases when the temperature is very cold or very hot.

+ (/Images/Trips_count_vs_temp_scatter.png)